+- Articles 1 through 37 (Agreement);

+- Exhibit A Work Statement/SOW and Budget;

+- Exhibit B Federal Grant Award;

-- Exhibit C Financial Administration (unless the City specifically notifies the Contractor in writing that a provision of Exhibit C prevails over Articles 1 through 37, Exhibit A, or Exhibit B) - Exhibit D Verification Affidavit.
+- Exhibit C Financial Administration (unless the City specifically notifies the Contractor in writing that a provision of Exhibit C prevails over Articles 1 through 37, Exhibit A, or Exhibit B)

+- Exhibit D Verification Affidavit.

-36. ELECTRONIC SIGNATURES AND ELECTRONIC RECORDS: Contractor consents to the use of electronic signatures by the City.
-The Agreement, and any other documents requiring a signature hereunder, may be signed electronically by the City in the manner specified by the City.
-The Parties agree not to deny the legal effect or enforceability of the Agreement solely because it is in electronic form or because an electronic record was used in its formation.
-The Parties agree not to object to the admissibility of the Agreement in the form of an electronic record, or a paper copy of an electronic document, or a paper copy of a document bearing an electronic signature, on the ground that it is an electronic record or electronic signature or that it is not in its original form or is not an original.
+36. ELECTRONIC SIGNATURES AND ELECTRONIC RECORDS: The parties consent to the use of electronic signatures.
+The Agreement, and any other documents requiring a signature hereunder, may be signed electronically by the parties.
+The parties agree not to deny the legal effect or enforceability of the Agreement solely because it is in electronic form or because an electronic record was used in its formation.
+The parties agree not to object to the admissibility of the Agreement in the form of an electronic record, or a paper copy of an electronic document, or a paper copy of a document bearing an electronic signature, on the ground that it is an electronic record or electronic signature or that it is not in its original form or is not an original.